aws-samples/aws-security-odyssey/README.md

 This directory should be used as a basic template for building new workshops.

-The primary README.md file in the main workshop directory should contain a brief overview of the topics being covered and set expectations for the student about what they should expect to learn.
+The primary README.md file in the main directory should contain a brief overview of the topics being covered and set expectations for the student about what they should expect to learn.
 It should also instruct students to complete the Pre Lab before starting the workshop to ensure they have the appropriate background knowledge and to verify that their environment and AWS account is configured correctly in order for them to successfully complete the modules.

 Keep the workshop summary relatively short.
 One or two paragraphs is fine.
 Detailed discussion of architectural topics should be done in each module or potentially in a standalone page linked to from the primary landing page.